Ham and Bean Soup Recipe (13 Bean Soup)

 How to Use the Salt and Simmer Method for Dry Beans

 For the Salt and Simmer method, cover the beans with water in a heavy pot.
 Add 1-½ teaspoons of salt and the ham bone.
-Bring it to a boil, then turn the heat down to simmer and cook for 1 hour.
+Bring it to a boil, then turn the heat down to a simmer and cook for 1 hour.
 Remove the bone and add the diced ham, onion, carrots, and celery.
 Add additional salt and pepper to taste.
 Cook for an additional 30 minutes or until the carrots are tender.

 Do you have to throw out the soaking liquid?